mateuadsuara/hestimate/README.md

-# Objective
+# Project

-Estimate tasks web project in Haskell
+Web app to estimate tasks in Haskell